 Despite the uncertainty of last season, Gray thrived.
 He set career-high carry numbers against Arkansas (31) and rushing yards against Auburn (173).
 Meanwhile, the Tennessee RB continued his all-purpose performances with career-high receptions (8) and receiving yards (54) against Georgia.
 Moreover, he became the first Vols running back to secure a rushing and receiving touchdown in a single game since Alvin Kamara in 2016.

 Gray ended 2020 with 772 rushing yards and 4 scores while adding 254 receiving yards and 2 touchdowns.
 In doing so, he broke 1,000 total yards for the first time in his career.
-When he entered the transfer portal alongside several other Tennessee players at the end of the campaign, Gray became one of the hottest targets in the nation, with Oklahoma landing the dynamic offensive weapon.
+When he entered the transfer portal alongside several other Tennessee players at the end of the campaign, Gray became one of the hottest targets in the nation.